 © Frieling's Photography

 Laura Kellogg teaches applied flute, woodwind methods, flute choir, and chamber music at North Dakota State University.
 She also teaches applied flute and woodwind methods at Minnesota State University Moorhead.
-Laura is the Director of the NDSU Music Academy, a non-degree organization that provides high quality music education to students from age four years through adult.
-She is the Administrative Assistant and Librarian of the Fargo Moorhead Area Youth Symphonies.
+Laura is the Executive Director of the Fargo Moorhead Area Youth Symphonies (FMAYS) and the Director of the NDSU Music Academy, a non-degree organization that provides high quality music education to students from age four years through adult.

 Laura graduated with a Doctor of Musical Arts degree from the University of Oklahoma.
 Her dissertation contains the first extended biography of composer and professor emeritus, Moonyeen Albrecht, as well as a performance guide to Albrecht's Four Psalms for Flute and Organ.
 Furthermore, she discusses the performance challenges that flute and organ duos face.